deepsweet/start/readme.md

 import write from 'start-write';
 import eslint from 'start-eslint';
 import mocha from 'start-mocha';
-import * as coverage from 'start-coverage';
+import * as istanbul from 'start-istanbul';
 import codecov from 'start-codecov';

-import istanbul from 'babel-istanbul';
+import babelIstanbul from 'babel-istanbul';

 const start = Start(reporter());